xormenter/Blender-Anno-.cfg-Import-Addon/README.md

 - Reposition models, props, dummies etc to your liking.
 Or duplicate or delete them.
 - Edit meshes.
 When done, keep the Model selected and go to Export->Anno Model (.rdm, .glb).
 You can directly safe it as .rdm.
 Please export it to a subfolder of the rda folder or your scenes mod folder.
 - Edit the properties in the Anno Object Tab.
 - Change material texture files - but make sure that the texture path is a subpath of either the rda folder or your current mod directory, otherwise the addon cannot convert the path to a relative /data/graphics/... path.
 The same goes for FileNames of other objects.
+If you want to add new materials, you need to duplicate existing materials imported from .cfg files and use that one.
+Otherwise it will lack important xml entries and will not work in the game itself.
 - Add new props with the import prop functionality.
 For this, select the parent PropContainer first.
 - Add subfiles by importing another .cfg file while the MAIN_FILE is selected and using the option "import as subfile".
 - Regarding the .ifo objects: There are two types of ifo objects.
 Cubes and Planes.
 Cubes: Move them around, scale them, rotate them.
 Planes: Do not scale them!
 Enter into edit mode and manually position the vertices.